 I was really surprised by how much my son loved this, I thought he would enjoy it but we ended up playing with the grass for a long time after the craft, and I am trying to think up ways to using it later in the week!

 “Stanley Mows The Lawn” by Craig Frazier is such a visually stunning book, I love the color green and my eyes were in heaven looking at page after page of the different hues, perspectives and uniquely Frazier illustrations.
 The story holds up well too it’s simple but effective.
 My son loved Hank the snake who inspires Stanley to mow the lawn in a new and creative way and begged for more as soon as I closed the book!

 The seasons are changing and here at No Time For Flash Cards we are celebrating longer days, warmer weather and the pretty colors spring brings all week long.
 I hope you join us , we have some awesome activities coming including a giveaway so stay tuned!
-This nest is not a kiddie project but older children 4 and up will love it .
+This yarn bird nest craft is not a toddler project but older children four and up will love it .